Glossary of washable diapers

 P - Sodium percarbonate

-Natural bleach and disinfectant for diapers.
+Natural bleaching and disinfecting agent for diapers.

-R - Washing routine
+R - Washing Routine

 S - Overlay

-Waterproof layer covering a non-waterproof absorbent.
+Waterproof layer covering a non-waterproof absorbent layer.

-T - TE1 (All-in-One)
+T - TE1 / TE2 / TE3

 V - Disposable & washable veil